tendermint/atom_one/README.md

  * IBC token transfers
  * ICS1 and ICS2 management

 ### Article 2.B.
-Decision-making
+Cosmos Hub governance

 The working language of Cosmos Hub governance is English.

-The provisions of this Constitution are to be implemented further though governance Proposals.
+The quorum necessary for a proposal to be valid shall depend only on number of bonded ATOMs, and not on the number of PHOTONs.

+The total voting power for all bonded PHOTONs shall not exceed the total voting power of all staked ATOMs.

+PHOTONs bonded for ICS2 hosting according to whitelisted ICS2A and ICS2B protocols may vote in Cosmos Hub governance proposals.

 The governance process must extend the voting deadline to ensure at least 2 weeks of voting after the minimum quorum has been met.